Family Handbook

 A little rain does not deter us, so please be sure to have raingear available in your child’s cubby during the rainy season.
 We do go outside each day to play except if it is too cold (we follow the Public Health Guideline, which recommends not going out if it is colder than -20 with wind chill).
 During an extreme cold weather advisory, children can still participate in outdoor activities; however, outdoor time is minimized and staff ensure that children are appropriately dressed in warm layers of clothing, including winter coats, hats, mittens, and boots.
 We also go outside in the rain, unless there is an extreme weather alert suggesting flood-like downpours.
 During a smog or extreme heat advisory, children can participate in modified outdoor activities such as: minimizing outdoor time between the hours of 11 and 3; playing in shaded areas; and ensuring that water is available for drinking.
 Children are encouraged to wear hats and light coloured, loose-fitting clothing to protect as much skin as possible.
 In order for children to enjoy outside play, they must have proper clothing.
 Please ensure that your child has appropriate clothing available at school.
 We have a very limited amount of clothing available from the Lost and Found for emergencies.

-In our efforts to provide an atmosphere of peacefulness for the children, please refrain from sending your child to school in clothing that reflects fantasy or violent characters such as martial arts, wrestling, computer game characters and superheroes (Superman, Iron Man, etc.).
-We feel that allowing children to wear these clothes leads them to engage in play that is violent and often overly gendered or sexist.
+In our efforts to provide a peaceful, respectful, and inclusive atmosphere, please refrain from sending your child to school in clothing that reflects fantasy, superhero or violent characters.
+We feel that allowing children to wear these clothes may lead them to engage in play that is violent and often overly gendered or sexist.
 In turn, this undermines the values we teach – kindness, peaceful conflict resolution, and empathy.
-It is very upsetting to our staff to see children pretending to hurt people.
+It is very upsetting to some of our children and staff to see children pretending to hurt people.
 We want to teach them that violence is unacceptable.
 You can help us by limiting the amount of violent and fantasy-related themes your child is exposed to at home.
-Avoid buying toys that suggest the possibility of power and violence, ask adults who might give your child toys to steer away from these items, and let relatives and friends know that you are taking a position against merchandise-oriented child’s play.
-Working together we can foster a healthy and peaceful environment that will enable children to learn how to gain control over their own behaviour, to adapt to the demands of life and to appreciate the rights and needs of others.
+Working together, we can foster a healthy and peaceful environment that will enable children to learn how to gain control over their own behaviour, to adapt to the demands of life, and to appreciate the rights and needs of others.
 We appreciate your cooperation in this matter.

 Children need at least two extra sets of clothes with nametags.
 If wet/dirty clothes are sent home to be laundered, please send a replacement the next day.